PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/switch_statements.md

 ```
 ````
-The switch statement test the value of its condition againt a series of possible alternative values.
+The switch statement tests the value of its condition against a series of possible alternative values.

-The condition may be either be an expression or a simple declaration, which are evaluated to yield a value when control reaches the condition.
+The condition may either be an expression or a simple declaration, which are evaluated to yield a value when control reaches the condition.

-The cases are the possible values that will trigger a decision to swith control flow.
+The cases are the possible values that will trigger a decision to switch control flow.

 The program checks each case from the top down.

-If the case label constant value does not match the value of the condition then the program ignores the corresponding code block, and moves onto the next case.
+If the case label constant value does not match the value of the condition, then the program ignores the corresponding code block and moves onto the next case.

-If a value matches, the corresponding statements are exectuted, followed by the `break` statement, which causes the program to exit the switch-statement and move onto the next statement after the switch-block.
+If a value matches, the corresponding statements are executed, followed by the `break` statement, which causes the program to exit the switch-statement and move onto the next statement after the switch-block.

 If no statement match, then either the optional default block is executed, or control passes back.